-A semi-regular monthly-ish mini-column dedicated to art and literature and misfits and all things weird.
+A monthly-ish column dedicated to art and literature and misfits and all things weird.

 One of my favorite quotes does not come from a craft book, a novel, a short story, or poem.
 Rather, these words—which have helped me so much as a writer to develop character, craft scenes, dig into the deeper meanings and themes imbedded in the work that I read or produce—comes from a biography about a scientist named Barbara McClintock, who won both a Nobel Prize and MacArthur Foundation grant and numerous other awards for her work in genetics:

 The word ‘understanding,’ and the particular meaning she attributed to it, is the cornerstone of Barbara McClintock’s entire approach to science.
 For her, the smallest details provided the keys to the larger whole.
 It was her conviction that the closer her focus, the greater her attention to individual detail, to the unique characteristics of a single plant, of a single kernel, of a single chromosome, the more she could learn about the general principles by which the maize plant as a whole was organized, the better her ‘feeling for the organism.’

 ~Evelyn Fox Keller, A Feeling for the Organism: The Life and Work of Barbara McClintock

 I love to study the ways my characters move in the world.
 Like McClintock, I believe that expression of the minutest details (through scents, gestures, faces, tastes, textures) can give an observer a ‘feeling for the organism.’
 For an artist, I feel that exploring the minute gestures is such an effective way to express meaning and desire in intimate and non-didactic ways.